ncats/gsrs3-docker-deployments/embedded/project/docker-source/docker-notes.md

 ## To do

 ```
-Remove deletion of application.conf form Dockerfiles
 Separate db init/info folders
 Add depends on substances to all entity services in docker-compose.yml (except ssg4m)
-copy salt file in substances Dockerfile
+salt file?
 ```